 Much of the modern feminist criticism of fairy tales revolves around the portrayal of women as domestic and dependent on a man to better their lives.

-But, just because women’s lives revolved around domestic chores does not at all mean that these portrayals are weak.
+Nevertheless, just because women’s lives revolved around domestic chores does not at all mean that these portrayals are weak.
 In fact, that is insulting to the many modern women who enjoy a more traditional lifestyle.

 The Fairy Tale Heroine's Journey

 You may have heard of Joseph Campbell’s theory on the hero’s journey, a pattern found in many heroic myths and legends worldwide.

 Scholar and author Theodora Goss, who teaches fairy tales at the university level, has come up with her own theory: the fairy tale heroine’s journey.

 A version of this is available on Goss’ blog, but a longer and more developed version was published in Fairy Magazine, Issue 30.

 Goss observed several stages to the journey in many fairy tales.
 And she says (in the Fairy Magazine version):

 “The ‘fairytale heroine’s journey’ can teach us important lessons about our own journeys.
 After all, our society isn’t as different as we sometimes think from the societies in which fairy tales were told and written.

 And women’s lives aren’t as different, either.
 We may be CEOs and university professors and artists, but we still leave our homes, enter dark forests, find temporary places of shelter.